 The tears wouldn’t stop.
 The harder I tried to breathe deeply and contain my sobs, the louder my cries became, exposing the vulnerability I was trying to hide.
 I felt out of control—my emotions betrayed my body as I tried unsuccessfully to regain composure.

 I leaned against the bathroom wall, unable to hold myself up under the weight of such deep hurt.
 It had been triggered by something unrelated to what he said, but once the dam broke, weeks of unreleased aching came rushing in at once.
-I knew I needed help but wrestled with guilt over how much it would cost him if I asked.
+I knew I needed help to calm down but wrestled with guilt over how much it would cost him if I asked.
 But I couldn’t get control of my body; I couldn’t compose myself, no matter how many deep breaths I took.

 “Do you need anything?” he questioned gently from the other room, where my tears were keeping him from sleep.
 His words were careful, probing tenderly and guarding my heart against potential defensiveness or shame for keeping him awake at such a late hour.
 Something about his invitation to need him gave me permission to admit I couldn’t handle my heart alone.